MrSherlockHolmes/script-jacking/README.md

 ## okay, how do I fix it??

-Well, you could trust a script _(although in theory it could script-jack you)_ which checks a script for disruptive javascript.
+Well, you could run a script which checks the script for disruptive javascript.

 **~ Currently, it's in development. ~**